 HeinOnline has always offered comprehensive search results.
 Results will never max out, regardless of the search parameters.
-For example, the incredibly broad search law from within the Law Journal Library produces more than 1.8 million results:
+For example, the incredibly broad search law from within the Law Journal Library produces millions of results:

-Recently, the HeinOnline development team analyzed the way researchers used search results.
+The HeinOnline development team analyzed the way researchers used search results.
 They discovered that more than 85% of users do not venture beyond the first page of search results.
 In order to more intuitively display a greater number of search results, an infinite scroll feature has been implemented.
-Users will no longer be required to use page arrows to go beyond the first page of results.
+Users are no longer required to use page arrows to go beyond the first page of results.
 Instead, scrolling through search results will continue until the results set is exhausted:

 As users get deeper into the list of results, options to sort the results, bookmark documents to MyHein, save search queries, and email selected results will appear on the bottom left side of the screen:

 Users still have the option of jumping back to the top or bottom of the results page using the arrows on the bottom left side of the page: